The information below is relevant to starting and developing a career in practicing and applied anthropology.

 - If you have a LinkedIn or personal web page, be sure the content aligns well with your resume.

-Here is a website that gives great examples of the different way you can work your skills as it pertains to the job you are seeking: http://www.jobhero.com/resume-samples/anthropologist.
+Jobhero is a website that gives great examples of the different way you can work your skills as it pertains to the job you are seeking.
+Visit their anthropologist resume samples.

 - Briller, Sherylyn H., and Amy Goldmacher, 2009, Designing an Anthropology Career: Professional Development Exercises, Walnut Creek, CA: AltaMira Press.